Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 9 Post Test

 The American system for electing members of Congress is often referred to as “first past the post” because

-A. a candidate must win both a primary election and a general election before taking office.
+a candidate must win both a primary election and a general election before taking office.

-B. a candidate can win an election only if he or she wins a majority of the popular vote.
+the candidate with the most votes wins, even if he or she did not win a majority of the popular vote.

-C. seats in the House of Representatives and Senate are allocated to political parties based on their share of the total vote cast in the election.
+seats in the House of Representatives and Senate are allocated to political parties based on their share of the total vote cast in the election.

 Question #30